Improved bounds on Fourier entropy and Min-entropy: Introduction

-Another way to formulate the FMEI conjecture is, suppose $f:\pmset{n}\rightarrow \pmset{}$, then does there exist a Fourier coefficient $\fc{f}{S}$ such that $|\fc{f}{S}|\geq 2^{-O(\Inf(f))}$?
+\end{conjecture} Another way to formulate the FMEI conjecture is, suppose $f\colon\pmset{n}\to \pmset{}$, then does there exist a Fourier coefficient $\fc{f}{S}$ such that \(|\fc{f}{S}|\geq 2^{-O(\Inf(f))}\)?
 By the \emph{granularity} of Fourier coefficients it is well-known that \emph{every} Fourier coefficient of a Boolean function $f$ is an integral multiple of $2^{-\deg(f)}$, see~\cite[Exercise 1.11]{ODonnell-book} for a proof of this.
 (Here the $\deg(f)$ refers to the degree of the unique multilinear polynomial that represents $f$.)
-The FMEI conjecture asks if we can prove a lower bound of $2^{-O(\Inf(f))}$ on \emph{any one} Fourier coefficient and even this remains open.
+The FMEI conjecture asks if we can prove a lower bound of $2^{-O(\Inf(f))}$ on \emph{any one} Fourier coefficient, and even this remains open.
 Proving the FMEI conjecture seems to require proving interesting structural properties of Boolean functions.
-In fact, as observed by~\cite{OWZ11}, the FMEI conjecture suffices to imply the KKL theorem (see also Section~\ref{sec:minentropy}).
+It was observed by~\cite{OWZ11} that the FMEI conjecture suffices to imply the KKL theorem for balanced functions (see also Section~\ref{sec:minentropy}).
+In fact, it suffices\footnote{With a minor strengthening: the large Fourier coefficient is required to be associated with a Fourier character of size $O(\Inf(f))$.} for most of the implications that follows from the FEI conjecture (see \cite{KKLMS19}).